11 Ice Age Trail Hikes to Explore This Winter

 Eagle Segment – Waukesha County

-Located north of the small town of Eagle in the heart of the Southern Unit of the Kettle Moraine State Forest, this segment traverses 5.6 miles through prairies and wetlands.
+Located north of the small town of Eagle in the heart of the Southern Unit of the Kettle Moraine State Forest, this segment traverses 5.6 miles through rolling prairies and wetlands.

 West Bend Segment – Washington County